 Our biggest project to date – the Reata Park and Event Center – opened to the public in May 2014 and is a popular destination for residents and visitors.
 This formerly inaccessible 18-acre site is part of the larger 132-acre open space area owned by the city that also includes the RMV Riding Park at San Juan Capistrano.
 Thousands of hours of volunteer support and an outpouring of contributions allowed the Foundation to transform this unusable site into a beautiful destination for residents and visitors.
 This award-winning park features a 6-acre native plant garden, equestrian staging area, event areas, and a carefully restored historic building that now serves as the Welcome Center.
 The beautiful setting is ideal for anything from weddings and corporate retreats to family picnics and nature walks.

 Our volunteers are working hard, but we can't do it alone.
 We need everyone's help to make these projects a reality.
 The Foundation is completely run by volunteers so 100% of your tax-deductible donation goes directly to the improvements.
 Our volunteers handle everything - from administrative paperwork, to building fences and clearing weeds.
 There is no overhead so your contributions directly benefit our entire community.

-Buoyed by strong community support, the Foundation has experienced an incredible first eight years.
+Buoyed by strong community support, the Foundation has experienced an incredible first nine years.
 With the help of our dedicated volunteers and your generous donations, we will continue to make huge strides toward our goal of making our city's open space available to everyone.
 Please JOIN US as we make our city’s open space accessible and preserve it for future generations.

 Orange County Sheriff - Retired